Your Essential Breastfeeding Tips and Positions

 Engorgement is when the blood vessels in your breasts are swollen and your milk ducts are overfilled with milk, causing discomfort and even pain.
 It can happen if your baby doesn’t nurse often or efficiently.

-The best prevention strategy is to feed your baby whenever she’s hungry, and to make sure she nurses from both of your breasts.
+The best prevention strategy is to feed your baby whenever they’re hungry, and to make sure they nurse from both of your breasts.
 The idea is to drain your breasts regularly in order to keep them from becoming painfully hard and swollen.
 You don’t want to have your breasts become so engorged that your baby can’t latch on properly.

 Here are a few more tips for dealing with engorgement: